autohandle/CarNDBehavioralCloningP3/README.md

 saving model as: 2017_07_10_22_20.model
 ```

-this made the situation evenn worse, the car didn't even make it to the bridge.
+this made the situation even worse, the car didn't even make it to the bridge.
 I then follow the next class lesson and switched to the nvidia model:

 ```python